Brian T. Hamel

 Advanced Empirical Research on Politics for Undergraduates Program, Society for Political Methodology, 2015-2016

-Courses and Presentations
+Courses & Presentations

 American Political Science Association: 2016 and 2017